Home

 User Sentiment

-The overall feedback skews negative, with many echoing similar frustrations about lack of support.
-Some went as far as to label the experience as fundamentally flawed, stating, "Sane defaults have never been Microsoftโ€™s forte."
+Overall, feedback skews negative.
+Users express disappointment at a lack of support and label the experience as fundamentally flawed.
+One comment illustrates this: "Sane defaults have never been Microsoftโ€™s forte."

 Key Observations